netinvent/configparser_crypt/README.md

 ## Usage

 Just like configparser, except that we read/write binary files and have a AES key.
+AES key generation is done using `generat_key()` which by default generates a 256-bit encryption key.
+You may also generate a 128 or 192 bit key by giving the byte length as parameter (16, 24 or 32 bytes).

 How to write en encrypted config file